unisonweb/unison/unison-src/transcripts/delete-project-branch.output.md

   Done.
 I've created the topic branch based off of main.

-  Tip: Use `merge /topic /main` to merge your work back into the
+  Tip: To merge your work back into the main branch, first
-       main branch.
+       `switch /main` then `merge2 /topic`

 foo/topic> delete.branch /topic